OOPSpam/blog/_posts/2024-01-22-best-wordpress-form-builder-plugins.md

 - hCaptcha
 - Turnstile

-These are available for free in WPForms Lite version, but you can enable custom captcha features as well as country and keyword filters by upgrading to the Pro version.
+These are available for free in WPForms Lite version, but you can enable custom CAPTCHA features as well as country and keyword filters by upgrading to the Pro version.

 Let's enable the lightest solution Turnstile among the above options and see how it affects our website performance.